soulreaper20/rewardsystem/README.md

 The function should be called everytime a sales is made or modified.
 It goes through the records and adds the rewards to the user.

 The database can be connected through db.php file.

+The answer to the second question is as follows:

+"Select  COUNT(orders.order_ID) AS Number_Of_Order,

+sum(CASE WHEN orders.sales_type = "Normal" then orders_products.Normal_Price ELSE orders_products.Promotion_Price

+END) AS Total_Sales_Amount

+FROM orders INNER JOIN orders_products on orders.order_ID = orders_products.Order_ID"

+The sql for the second question is order.sql

+The answer to the third question is

+For the third question
+6% GST for division is 1.06
+So
+5/1.06 = 4.71698